-Best Sega Forever Games
+These are the best Sega Forever games you can play on your phone

 Kid Chameleon Classic

-To do so, Casey must don different masks that transform him into different characters.
+To do so, Casey must don different masked helmets that transform him into different characters.
 There are over 100 levels to play, with many of them only accessible by finding warp teleporters throughout the game.
 Because of the variety of levels and the ability to switch between characters, Kid Chameleon constantly feels fresh each time you play.
-It's a fun throwback if you remember it from the Genesis days, and still holds up as a fun platformer in 2018.
+It's a fun throwback if you remember it from the Genesis days, and still holds up as a fun platformer in 2020.

 The Revenge of Shinobi Classic

-This was the first Shinobi game released for the Sega Genesis, and if you've never played a Shinobi game before — well, here's your chance!
+This was the first Shinobi game released for the Sega Genesis, and if you've never played a Shinobi game before, well, here's your chance!

 Super Monkey Ball: Sakura Edition Classic